re4nightwing/dot-files/README.md

 - Window Theme - `Nordic`

 All shadows, blurs and opacity tweaks done with [`compton`](https://github.com/chjj/compton).
-And, Thanks to all brilliant people who created these repos.
+And, Thanks to all the brilliant people who created these repos.